redwood/redwood/README.md

 Questions?
 Need Help?
 Found a bug?
 --------------------

-If you've got questions about setup, deploying, special feature implementation in your fork, or just want to chat with the developer, please feel free to [start a thread in our Spectrum community](https://spectrum.chat/slate)!
+If you've got questions about setup, deploying, special feature implementation in your fork, or just want to chat with the developer, please feel free to [start a thread in our Discussions tab](https://github.com/slatedocs/slate/discussions)!

 Found a bug with upstream Slate?
 Go ahead and [submit an issue](https://github.com/slatedocs/slate/issues).
 And, of course, feel free to submit pull requests with bug fixes or changes to the `dev` branch.